 }

 Figure 9 shows the output after the synchronization method has been added to the program.
 Which has make the output in a well organised way.
+The favourite2 (i.e the thread 2) takes the control and executes first then the first thread favourite 1 does the execution.
+This execution is unpredictable it can be either way (i.e) thread1 first and thread2 second or thread2 first and thread1 second.
+Since the kernel schedules this so, it’s unpredictable.